 Your child does need to attend TTU Center for Early Head Start every day.
-According to EHS regulations, children must attend 85% of the time (typically 3 or fewer absences each month) in order for TTU CEHS to continue receiving funding for the program.
+According to EHS regulations, children should attend 90% of the time (typically 2 or fewer absences each month).

 TTU CEHS strongly believes that children's feelings of security, trust, and safety are affected by regular attendance and that children thrive when they can control their environment by knowing what to expect each day.
 Regular routines are a very important parenting tool that will be most effective when started at this early age.